Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Whilst developing, break it down and build incrementally so it's easy to spot where things break.
 If things break, perform unit tests.
 - Check the data multiple ways - does this make sense and does this answer the question?
 - When in doubt, ask others too
 - Communicate a lot with the stakeholder throughout the analysis - the goal is impact.
-Don't go all rough
 - Follow up with the stakeholder and close the loop
 - When making important changes, e.g. in LookML, consider making multiple versions (old and new) of the metric until this is checked by the business (e.g. v0 and v1)